-Heron's work is influenced by the landscape and coast in Cornwall where he lived, with the colours and forms in his work being taken from nature.
-In the introduction to Heron's retrospective at the Whitechapel Gallery in 1972, Heron said: "Colour has become my most passionate and persistent concern.
+In 1972 in the introduction to his retrospective exhibition at the Whitechapel Gallery Heron said: "Colour has become my most passionate and persistent concern.
 It is the interaction of colours, the 'meeting lines' or 'frontiers' between colours which are crucial to an apprehension of the actual line of the areas of colour."

 Heron used the process of screenprinting to produce these prints in order to obtain the vivid colours he wanted.
 A screenprint is produced by using the basic principle of a stencil, in that it is a method by which paint is brushed over a screen so that the colour penetrates those parts of the screen that have not previously been masked.
 The screen is made of fine silk stretched on a wooden frame and the design is masked using paper or lacquer.